Vacant Home Insurance: Coverage, Costs & What You Need to Know

 Vacancy Endorsement

 Some insurers allow you to add a vacancy or unoccupied-home endorsement to your existing homeowners policy.
-This extends coverage beyond the standard 30–60 day limit for a defined period (typically 3–12 months).
+This extends coverage beyond the standard 30 to 60 day limit for a defined period (typically 3 to 12 months).
+State Farm, for example, offers a vacancy endorsement that even includes vandalism and glass breakage.
 It's often cheaper than a full standalone policy and may preserve more of your existing coverage terms.
 The downside: not all carriers offer this, and it may not fully restore water damage or liability protection.

 Dwelling Fire Policy (DP-1, DP-2, DP-3)

-A dwelling fire policy is a common structure used for vacant, investment, or non-owner-occupied properties:
+A dwelling fire policy is the most common structure used for vacant, investment, or non-owner-occupied properties.
+In Florida and many other states, vacant homes are typically written on a DP-1 form.

-• DP-2: Broader named perils, may include vandalism and some water damage
+• DP-2: Broader named perils, may include vandalism, burst pipes, weight of ice and snow, and limited water damage.

-• DP-3: "Special form" all-risk coverage for the dwelling (with exclusions); most comprehensive
+• DP-3: "Special form" all-risk coverage for the dwelling (with specific exclusions); most comprehensive.
+Usually only available for newer or recently renovated vacant structures.

-DP policies are especially useful if you plan to eventually convert the property into a rental, since they transition naturally into landlord insurance.
-For a full breakdown of rental property coverage, see our guide on landlord insurance.
+DP policies are especially useful if you plan to eventually convert the property into a rental, since they transition naturally into landlord coverage.
+For new construction or recently completed homes, see our guide on new home insurance and builder's coverage.

 What Happens If You Go Without Coverage?